DougSalt/cbr/README.md

 The current represantion that `cbr:lamda` must return if of the three cases

-+ yes-case;
-+ no-case, and
-+ reference-case,

-when the yes-case is "further" from the reference case than the no-case.

-### cbr:yes

-This is used to standardise response from `cbr:lamda` so `cbr:match` will work correctly with it.

-#### Parameters

-None

-#### Returns

-The current represantion that `cbr:lamda` must return if of the three cases

-+ yes-case;
++ case A;
-+ no-case, and
++ case B, and
-+ reference-case,
++ referent case R,

-when the yes-case is "closer" to the reference case than the no-case.
+when the case A is "closer" to the referent case R than the case B.

-### cbr:invalid
+### cbr:incmp

 #### Parameters